mousamdhakal/Project-management-system/README.md

 3. Run the command in frontend directory to get frontend up and running.

 Feel free to contact me at `mousamdhakal7.md@gmail.com` in case of any inconvenience.

+Also reach me out in case you don't have credentials for admin login yet.